TheBoje/count_vowels_from_lambdas/README.md

 14
 ```

+## How this works ?

+This program relies on Thread, for each character provided, a thread is created to handle it.
+Then for each created thread, 256 threads are created, each one responsible for an ASCII character.
+Each sub-thread then checks if its ASCII character and the "to check" character are the same, and if so, check if the character is a vowel.
+Then the thread completes a reduce function.
+This program creates $n * 256$ threads, as $n$ the length of the input.

 ## License

 My submission for the third edition of the Bad code from "La click" is distributed under the DWTFYW License, see [LICENSE](LICENSE) for more details.